Colosseum Rome

 The Colosseum at Rome is believed to be more than 1925 years old!
 It can be easily calculated because we know its construction was started in AD 70 and was completed in AD 72.

-What is interesting about the Roman Colosseum?
+What is interesting fact about the Roman Colosseum?

-According to the facts about the Colosseum of Rome, it is believed to be only made up of rocks and stones, which is a huge deal compared to the modern-day building materials we have.
+According to the facts about Colosseum Rome, it is believed to be only made up of rocks and stones, which is a huge deal compared to the modern-day building materials we have.
 Also, its construction duration is a big deal according to that era.

 How many gladiators died in Rome?

-Though the Colosseum was built to entertain the ordinary public through gladiatorial events, it came at the cost of gladiators’ blood.
-According to multiple accounts of Colosseum Rome facts, almost 4 Lakh lost their lives while competing against each other in the colosseum.
+Though the Colosseum was built to entertain the ordinary public through gladiatorial events, it came at the cost of gladiators’ blood.According to multiple accounts of Colosseum Rome facts, almost 4 Lakh lost their lives while competing against each other in the colosseum.